Robin van Persie

-Robin van Persie ([ˈrɔbɪɱ vɑm ˈpɛrsi]; born 6 August 1983) is a Dutch football coach and former professional footballer who played as a striker.
-Regarded as one of the best strikers of his generation, Van Persie was known for his excellent technique and ball control, intelligent positioning, and vision.
-He is the all-time top scorer for the Netherlands national team.
-He is currently an assistant manager at boyhood club Feyenoord in his first managerial role.
+Robin van Persie ([ˈrɔbɪɱ vɑm ˈpɛrsi]; born 6 August 1983) is a Dutch football coach and former professional footballer who is the head coach of Eredivisie club Feyenoord.
+He is regarded as one of the best strikers of his generation and was known for his technique, ball control, and vision.

-Starting his career as a winger, Van Persie made his senior debut for Feyenoord during the 2001–02 season, which culminated with victory in the 2002 UEFA Cup Final; he was also named as the Dutch Football Talent of the Year.
+Starting his career as a winger, Van Persie made his senior debut for Feyenoord during the 2001–02 season, which culminated with victory in the 2002 UEFA Cup final; he was also named as the Dutch Football Talent of the Year.
 After five years with Feyenoord, he fell out with manager Bert van Marwijk, and he joined English club Arsenal in 2004 as a long-term replacement for compatriot Dennis Bergkamp.
-Van Persie was converted to a striker by manager Arsène Wenger and went on to be a consistent goalscorer for Arsenal.
+Van Persie was converted to a striker by manager Arsène Wenger and went on to be a mainstay goalscorer for Arsenal.
 He scored a club record of 35 goals in 2011 and was club captain for the 2011–12 season, prior to joining rivals Manchester United in July 2012.
 In his first season, he won the Premier League and his second consecutive Premier League Golden Boot.

 After two injury-hit seasons followed, Van Persie fell out of favour at United and he was allowed to leave for Fenerbahçe in July 2015.
 During his spell in Turkey, Van Persie featured regularly in his first season, but saw limitations in playing time in the following two campaigns after suffering with injuries, with both club and player agreeing to a buyout in January 2018, after which he rejoined Feyenoord on a free transfer.
 By the end of the season he had helped his boyhood team win the Dutch Cup, his first trophy since the 2013 FA Community Shield.

 After representing the Netherlands at under-17, under-19 and under-21 level, Van Persie made his senior international debut in 2005 in a friendly match against Romania.
 A month later, he scored his first senior international goal in a 4–0 win over Finland.
-Van Persie has over 100 caps and scored 50 goals for the Netherlands, and from 2013 to 2015 he was the team's captain.
-He has represented his country at the 2006, 2010 and 2014 FIFA World Cups, and the 2008 and 2012 UEFA European Championships.
+Van Persie recorded over 100 caps and scored 50 goals for the Netherlands, and from 2013 to 2015 served as the team's captain.
+He represented his country at the 2006, 2010 and 2014 FIFA World Cups, and the 2008 and 2012 UEFA European Championships, reaching the final in 2010 and finishing third place in 2014 at the former tournament.

+After retirement, Van Persie transitioned into coaching.
+Following his first eight months as a head coach at Heerenveen, he was appointed head coach at his former club Feyenoord in February 2025.